giftfuture/An-adaptive-hierarchical-energy-management-strategy/README.md

 - Tensorflow1.12
 - Matlab2019B

-## How to run:
-1. Add the folder which extracted from Proposed strategy.rar to the environment path of MATLAB.
-2. Put 'main.py' in 'main/system' then run it.
-3. Observe the printed results of each episode.

 ## Main files:
 - main.py: The main program containing the source of the proposed algorithm.
 - Proposed strategy\main\System\HevP2ReferenceApplication: The simulink simulator of the hybrid electric vehicle.